-Carrying new knowledge emerging from research into industry and the public realm will be a key priority.
-This will be accomplished through translational and strategic communications, strategic partnerships, the development of educational programs and tools, and an annual Trust Summit.
+Carrying new knowledge emerging from research into industry and the public realm is a key priority for us.
+This is accomplished through translational and strategic communications, strategic partnerships, the development of educational programs and tools, and an annual Trust Summit.

 This summit will be intentional about bringing together researchers and practitioners for the purposes of knowledge exchange and co-creation.
 It will be sited in a major city, ideally in partnership with a large media organization or foundation doing work in this space, and will feature prominent speakers, presentations, workshops, and facilitated discussions.